LiamBest12/NewLearner/README.md

 Basic code using stockfish to play a chess game.
+(WIP)